woossi0/suite/docs/usermanual/source/sysadmin/cloudwatch/index.rst

 Amazon CloudWatch support isn't enabled by default, so it must be separately installed.

-Installing Amazon CloudWatch support is the same as most :ref:`OpenGeo Suite Extensions <intro.extensions>`.
+Installing Amazon CloudWatch support is the same as most :ref:`Boundless Suite Extensions <intro.extensions>`.

-.. note:: The CloudWatch extension is only available with `OpenGeo Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
-For more information on OpenGeo Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.
+.. note:: The CloudWatch extension is only available with `Boundless Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
+For more information on Boundless Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.

 Windows
 ~~~~~~~